-1) Check Your Files
+1) Check Your Credit Files

-The first step toward better credit should always be to ask for copies of your credit files from each of the major reference agencies, TransUnion, Experian, and Equifax.
-Carefully check the information they contain, making sure it's all correct, up to date, and actually applies to you.
+Carefully check the information they contain, making sure it’s all correct, up to date, and actually applies to you.
 Even small mistakes can impact your credit rating, through no fault of your own, and you have the right to insist any errors are corrected.

-2) Clear Minor Problems
+2) Clear Up Minor Problems

-3) Spread Your Debts
+3) Spread Out Your Debts

 4) Raise Your Credit Limit

 If you only have one or two accounts, and they’re close to their max limits, it can be worth asking that your credit limit is raised.
 This can lower your utilization rate which can benefit your overall score.
 However, be careful not to build up too large of a credit line.
 If you have access to a large credit line, new lenders may be reluctant to add to your chances of overextending yourself.

 Another way of reducing your account limit utilization is to make your payments before their due date.
 Ideally, you should clear your balance in full each month, but realistically, for most people, this isn’t possible.
 However, it’s important to note that your account utilization figure is calculated across the whole month.
 Making your payments early will mean your balance is lower for longer, which gives your rating a small but worthwhile boost.

 6) Use Caution When Applying For Credit

 Each time you apply for credit it is recorded on your credit file, and each entry of this type has a small but relevant impact on your score.
 Submitting too many applications in a short amount of time gives the appearance that you’re desperate for credit, and this is a sign of risk for finance providers.
 Treat credit applications seriously, only applying for products you stand a chance of being approved for, to keep the damage to a minimum.